This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 The structure of the SQL statement does not force the database to execute the inner query first.
 For example, the database could rewrite the entire query as a join of

 departments, so that the subquery never executes by itself.
 As another example, the Virtual Private Database (VPD) feature could restrict the query of employees using a

-WHERE clause, so that the database decides to query the employees first and then obtain the department IDs.
+WHERE clause, so that the database queries the employees first and then obtains the department IDs.
 The optimizer determines the best sequence of steps to retrieve the requested rows.

 Undo the changes in a transaction, since the transaction started (